I have a crush on Instagram.

 If it genuinely ties in with your business and feed.
 For the most part the Instagram community appreciates originality and authenticity.
 If you are a brand, that is a must.
 But if and when someone else's content relates to yours, it makes sense to use it.

 In either case, there is a lot of time and money behind content, especially if you are a brand, so please give credit where credit is due.
 I have had a couple of situations arise with my own images and jewelry that were highly unethical.
 In one case, an interior designer posted an image as her own.
 I later realized that this was not an isolated incident as other designers posted comments requesting they be given credit.
 Similarly one of our necklaces was used for a magazine feature in which only the boutique that carried our jewelry was credited.
 The magazine had no idea that the necklace was ours and quickly credited us on Instagram and the online version of the feature (for print it was too late).
 I subsequently dropped the account which misappropriated our jewelry.
 So the rule of thumb is: if it's not yours, give proper credit.
 Similarly, when using branded hashtags, you are essentially telling the hashtag creator that you agree to have your content reposted, but that does not eliminate their obligation to credit you.

 If like me, you are the sole creator of your Instagram content, building your feed can seem overwhelming at first.
 Our feed has evolved over time, something that could only be achieved with dedication, trial and error.
 Play with different filters to create a cohesive unique aesthetic.
 If you don't like it, delete it.
 If you want to move in a new direction, "just do it!"
 But most of all, let your passion and authenticity guide you.

 Enjoy the process and result!

 Like our feed?
 Follow us here @designsbyalinathebrand

 Like what you read?
-Sign up for our quarterly newsletter which will list the latest blogposts which may be of interest to you.
+Sign up for our quarterly newsletter covering everything from travel to interior decor to family and design.
 We send out only four per year, just enough to keep you in the know.